 Our flu and immunizations program was still in its infancy stages in 2009, with only about 8,000 Walgreens pharmacists licensed or certified to administer flu shots.
 Additionally, flu shots were only offered at some Walgreens locations, and only during certain hours of the day.
 Of all flu shots administered in the U.S. before H1N1, the percentage provided at a pharmacy or other retail location was in the single digits.

-But when the Department of Health and Human Services, the Centers for Disease Control and others asked for help, we answered the call.
-By the time the H1N1 vaccine became commercially available, Walgreens had quickly taken steps to expand availability to become the first pharmacy in the U.S. offering flu shots at every pharmacy, every day, with no appointment necessary.
-This was no easy feat, as we didn’t have nearly the number of pharmacists who were authorized to administer flu shots as the 27,000 we do today.
+But when the government, HHS, the CDC and others asked for help, we answered the call.
+By the time the H1N1 vaccine became commercially available, Walgreens quickly took steps to expand availability to become the first pharmacy in the U.S. offering flu shots at every store, every day, with no appointment necessary.
+This was no easy feat, as we didn’t have nearly the number of pharmacists who could administer flu shots as we do today, among other operational challenges.

 The H1N1 pandemic became a turning point for the industry and the profession, and a roadmap of sorts for mass vaccination efforts.
 Within two years, we more than tripled the number of pharmacists trained and certified to administer flu shots, and soon after, every Walgreens pharmacist became certified.
 Government agencies, health officials and even other providers began to recognize the critical role pharmacies could play in helping to improve convenience, access to vaccines and immunization rates.